AndyRae/andyrae.github.io/public/posts/broadway-dashboard.md

 Ultimately the aim is to aid decision making both on a strategic planning level, and in tactical delivery.
 For a cinema to continue to prosper, they have to adapt to becoming a modern organisation that uses software to find an edge.
 Cinemas [have to become a software companies](https://www.satellitetoday.com/innovation/2019/02/26/microsoft-ceo-every-company-is-now-a-software-company/).

 ---

-Have a problem that needs a dashboard?
-I can probably [build one for you](/hire).

 _Note - the images on this page show sample data, and are not reflective of Broadway._